Temecula, California: Wine Country

 The Temecula Valley Wine Country, whose first commercial winegrapes were planted in 1967, features nearly 50 wineries, many tasting rooms, and more than 3500 acre of producing vineyards.
 The wine country is located east of the Temecula city limits.
 The annual Temecula Valley Balloon & Wine Festival, held at nearby Lake Skinner, offers live entertainment, hot air balloon rides, and wine tasting.

-Golf

-There are several local golf courses, including Pechanga's Journey, Redhawk, Temecula Creek Inn, The Legends Golf Club at Temeku Hills, CrossCreek, Pala Mesa Resort (near Fallbrook) and The Golf Club at Rancho California (in nearby Murrieta).